bpfeuty/CRN_fluxspace/README.md

 # CRN_fluxspace

-This repository contains the program, executable and data files necessary to reproduce the results of the scientific publication entitled "Free-energy transduction mechanisms shape the flux space of metabolic networks" by Benjamin Pfeuty, submitted to Biophysical Journal.
+This repository contains the code and data files necessary to reproduce the results of the scientific publication entitled "Free-energy transduction mechanisms shape the flux space of metabolic networks" by Benjamin Pfeuty, submitted to Biophysical Journal.

 **File extensions:**
 - ".f90" for fortran files